gtfierro/home.gtf.fyi/content/posts/223p/loops/eye-of-the-beholder-2.md

 |---|---|---|---|
 | Single component type | `nx.simple_cycles` + filtering  | ??? | ??? |
 | Multiple component types | ??? | ??? | ??? |

+Keep in mind that `nx.simple_cycles` is a brute-force algorithm that will find all cycles in the graph, so it can be slow for large graphs.

 ### Simple Cycle, Multiple Component Types